PushkarSha/upload-records-to-laravel-by-react-as-front-end/README.md

 ## Frontend folder

-The Frontend folder contain code for the front end module that we can use to upload the specific document to laravel app
+The Frontend folder contain code for the front end module that we can use to upload the specific document to laravel app.